The Reverse-log-Brunn-Minkowski inequality: Abstract

 \section{Abstract}

 Firstly, we propose our conjectured Reverse-log-Brunn-Minkowski inequality (RLBM).

 Secondly, we show that the (RLBM) conjecture is equivalent to the log-Brunn-Minkowski (LBM) conjecture proposed by B\"or\"oczky-Lutwak-Yang-Zhang.
-We name this as ``reverse-to-forward principle".
+We name this as ``reverse-to-forward" (RTF) principle.
 Using this principle, we give a very simple new proof of the log-Brunn-Minkowski inequality in dimension two.

-Finally, we establish the ``reverse-to-forward principle" for the log-Minkowski inequality (LM).
+Finally, we establish the (RTF) principle for the conjectured log-Minkowski inequality (LM).
 Using this principle, we prove the log-Minkowski inequality in the case that one convex body is a zonoid (the inequality part was first proved by van Handel).
-Via a study of the lemma of relations, the full equality conditions (``dilated direct summands") are also characterized, which turns to be new.
+Via a study of the lemma of relations, the full equality conditions (the bodies have ``dilated direct summands") are also characterized, which turns to be new.